tmobile/magentaA11y/design.md

 ### Given that I have delivered a design component

 - When I examine any component therein
-  - The type size is no smaller than 16px Helvetica or Arial as reference
+  - Interactive component type size is optically no smaller than 16px Helvetica
   - Any interactive target areas are no smaller than 44x44
     - Ex: A video play button
   - Any interactive component has a 3:1 minimum contrast ratio against adjacent elements